 Drivers are allowed to safely use their phone or watch movies, although they are still required to be on-hand to intervene if necessary, so falling asleep isn't an option.

-Of course, whether it's legal to drive in an "eyes-off" state is a different matter: currently, you still have to be in control of the vehicle when driving on public highways.
+The Audi's A8 was the first car to claim level 3 autonomy, as it can take over all aspects of driving, in slow-moving traffic up to 60kph.
+However, that update never came to the car and has since been abandoned because it's currently a regulatory grey area: whether it's legal to drive in an "eyes-off" state is a different matter - currently, you still have to be in control of the vehicle when driving on public highways.

 The best example of a level 4 vehicle is Google's Waymo project.
 Waymo vehicles have been operating driver free for some time in the US, although a test driver is on hand just in case anything goes wrong.